BenjMy/EOMAJI/WorkInProgress.md

         - WB + EB + DA for water accounting in all field sites

 ## Meeting notes

+**October**
+- 1st irrigation accounting plot/results --> overestimated as for now
+- 1st tentative of DA during rainfed season --> this should demonstrate how much improvement in events detections
+- build a package called centum: https://github.com/BenjMy/centum/tree/main
+- issue with AQUACROP --> why continue to irrigate while the plant is harvested??

 **July**
 - 5000*5000 domain pixels (standard)